5 min read

 A system can behave fluently and still be wrong.
 It can sound helpful and still be unsafe.
 It can imitate confidence without earning trust.

-The builder question is: what behavior should be allowed in this context?
+The builder question is: what behavior should be allowed in this context, and what behavior should be blocked even if it looks impressive?

 Searle: fluency is not understanding